apache/flink-connector-prometheus/flink-connector-prometheus/README.md

 ### Error handling behavior

-The behaviour of the sink, when an unrecoverable error happens while writing to Prometheus remote-write endpoint, is configurable.
+The behavior of the sink, when an unrecoverable error happens while writing to Prometheus remote-write endpoint, is configurable.